Dashcam video of deadly self-driving Uber crash released

 Two angles — interior and exterior camera footage — were released by the Tempe Police Department.

+"The video is disturbing and heartbreaking to watch, and our thoughts continue to be with Elaine's loved ones,” Uber said in a statement.
+“Our cars remain grounded, and we're assisting local, state and federal authorities in any way we can."

+"The video is disturbing and heartbreaking to watch, and our thoughts continue to be with Elaine's loved ones.
+Our cars remain grounded, and we're assisting local, state and federal authorities in any way we can."

-The interior video showed the car's driver, Rafaela Vasquez, 44, buckled in behind the wheel of the vehicle — which police said was moving around 40 miles per hour in the Phoenix suburb at 10 p.m. on Sunday.
+The interior video shows the car's driver, Rafaela Vasquez, 44, buckled in behind the wheel of the vehicle — which police said was moving around 40 miles per hour in the Phoenix suburb at 10 p.m.
+Sunday.

 AFTER DEADLY UBER CRASH, ARIZONA DOT CONFIRMS NO CHANGES TO SELF-DRIVING CAR RULES